Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/handout.md

 - the sequence is primarily used for sorting
 - the sequence can also carry linguistic analysis
 - the sequence is theory-based rather than mechanically recoverable from two-dimensional space alone
-- Formal SignWriting stays theory agnostic about which sorting theory is used
+- Formal SignWriting does not force one sorting theory

 That theory agnosticism is a strength, but it has a practical consequence: